 Maupin has seen his novels go from syndicated column, to award-winning books, to television miniseries.
 Now he turns his attention to the story of himself, with “Logical Family: A Memoir” (Harper).
 “You may have already read some of these remembrances — in interviews and newspaper essays, or thinly disguised in one of my novels — so please know I reserve the right to plagiarize myself,” he says tartly in his acknowledgements.

-But what follows feels very different.
+t follows feels very different.
 The story is of a young man running away, not from home but, really, to it.
 Maupin begins in Raleigh, N.C., the son of a family so determined to keep alive the spirit of the Confederacy that his father frogmarched his family from the church rather than listen to a sermon that hinted, even lightly, at desegregation.
 He grew up imagining himself a young conservative, despite the feelings he had at the sight of attractive men.
 He dutifully, proudly showed friends his grandmother’s sleigh bed, “made by the slaves in our family.”
 His grandmother assured him that you could not say the term “colored ladies,” because there were none.
 Or his father, as he went through puberty: “Don’t worry, son.
 If you ever knock up a little nigger gal, we can send her to Puerto Rico for the operation.”
 That sentence alone is like a gunshot held in a tea cup.
 The story he tells is about what it is like to be raised inside of white supremacy and to survive it.

 There is an electric poignancy to the moments he describes, often when he is in the presence of the signals that led him into his own awakening as a gay man, an activist and a leftist.
 We begin with the Modern Civilization professor he sparred with when he was a young conservative, who eventually joined him in the Castro many years later for a toast to their both being out of the closet.
 There are major and minor celebrities: I won’t spoil his reveal, but a certain famous conservative who, as his newspaper editor, forbade him outing a politician; Tennessee Williams casually asking to share his joint after one of his plays; the dashing young actor, Curt Dawson, who seduced him and initiated him in the gay tradition of lovers who later become friends.